-Meanwhile, the Obama Administration has continued to show that we will not support Israel, one of our closest allies.
+The Obama Administration has undermined our support Israel, one of our closest allies.
 Israel does not share the United States’ benefit of having oceans between it and these threats.
-We must repair the damage that has been done between us and our ally.
+Our new administration is repairing the damage that has been done between us and our middle eastern allies.

 Balancing the budget and eliminating the national debt will be my top priority as a member of Congress.
 I pledge to be a thorn in the side of wasteful spenders in Congress and vote against any attempt to borrow more money to accommodate bad spending practices.

 As your representative in Congress, I will work to adopt a health care system that is competitive within a free market construct and is portable so that an individual can take their health care plan with them from job to job, location to location, across state lines, without penalty.

 Additionally, you will be able to tailor specifics within your personal plan to fit your needs—no longer paying for services that you and your family don’t need or want.
 Most of all, you won’t be taxed!

 The only way to get Americans back to work is to get government off the back of the private sector, and I promise to do just that as a member of Congress.

 On the bright side, we have seen renewable energy establish a foothold with traditional energy sources.
 Wind and solar have been added to the mix of options available for electricity, and over time, their intermittency may be cured by battery technology.

 Renewable energy cannot keep up with the growth America will experience in the coming decades.
 Traditional sources must be developed domestically for the United States to become energy independent, and that will necessitate the federal government allowing the construction of the Keystone XL Pipeline and expansion of oil and gas drilling on federal lands.

 In Congress, I will support the exploration and development of energy sources on American soil.